JanSharp/VRCMenuSystem/gm-menu-requirements.md

 - Old handled pings are irrelevant
   - can be deleted
 - Maybe telling other GMs that you cannot handle a ping
+- Maybe number as part of the HUD for open pings

 ## No Clip